nzfarhad/manage_analysis_results/README.md

-# manage_analysis_results
-A simple shiny app to manage and format analysis results.
+## A simple shiny app to manage and format analysis results.